-From 1964 through 1973, the period of America's direct engagement in the Vietnam war, more than 1.8 million young Americans were involuntarily drafted into service in the United States military, mostly the Army.
+From 1964 through 1973, the period of America's direct engagement in the Vietnam war, more than 1.8 million young Americans were involuntarily drafted into service in the United States military, mostly into the Army.
 We estimate that about 63,000 of these men were from Los Angeles County.
-During their two years of obligated service, they received pay that is the equivalent today of about $680 per month, not more than 60% of what they would have earned as civilians.
-A good number, if not most, ended up fighting in Vietnam and many in direct combat roles.
-Although we found no specific number, we estimate that, based upon national percentages, 600 of all Angelenos killed in Vietnam were draftees.
+Because young men with means or influence often could find ways to avoid the draft (such as with college deferments), the vast majority of draftees were from poor or working-class families.
+During their two years of obligated service, draftees received pay equivalent today to about $680 per month, which was typically at least 40% less than what they might have otherwise earned as civilians.
+A good number of draftees, if not most, ended up being sent to fight in Vietnam, many in direct combat roles.
+Of the 1,877 U.S. servicemembers from Los Angeles County killed in Vietnam, 533 were draftees.